 London sewerage system was designed and put in place six years after the Great Stink

-How did the legendary Handel’s "Water Music" appeared and... how does London come into the picture?
+How did the legendary Handel’s "Water Music" appear and... how does London come into the picture?

 Natural wooden floor boards in the Handel museum creak when you walk like two hundred years ago, a luxurious bed is decorated with a canopy of those times, and the interior has two Ruckers harpsichord and portraits of friends of the composer.
 Designers managed to recreate the spirit that prevailed here in the first half of the XIX century: it’s this authenticity that captivates you, despite the fact that in the house there is not a single thing belonging to our hero!

-Handel arrived to London in 1712, was well received at the court and got a lifetime pension.
+Handel arrived in London in 1712, was well-received at the court, and got a lifetime pension.
 However, he served without due diligence to George I, quickly getting into disgrace.
-For reconciliation in 1717 the composer wrote his legendary work "Water Music", consisting of 20 pieces.
+For reconciliation in 1717, the composer wrote his legendary work "Water Music", consisting of 20 pieces.
 The "Premiere" took place at the banks of the Thames: 50 musicians in a barge played excellent music, which impressed the king so much that he ordered it to be repeated at least three times.